-Photographer and winner of the Louis Roederer Discovery Award 2019 years.
+3 questions for AURE TIBERGHIEN Photographer and winner of the Louis Roederer Discovery Award 2019

+Briefly describe your work.
+It's the outcome of a journey I've been on since my teenage years.
 At the age of 13 I was already into photography.
 After finishing high school I attended Beaux-Arts de Paris [school of fine arts] where I studied sculpting and painting but kept coming back to the image.
 Gradually I realized that it wasn't so much taking photos as working on them that really fired my imagination.
 In the darkroom I discovered how experimenting with light could add so many new dimensions and perspectives.
 I traded in my camera for filters and set to work capturing and revealing the essence of light in polychromatic plates.
 Thus I went from taking pictures to bringing images out of photographic paper.